| Random Generation | Output | ||||||||

 The following tables illustrate the same statistics for $k=3$ and $k=4$.

 If an application does not require a sequence generated uniformly at random, an algorithm which applies a Burrows-Wheeler Transform can be applied; it outputs each DB sequence with positive probability [LP24].
-The algorithm requires exponential space and has an exponent time delay with respect to the order $n$, but produces the sequence in $\alpha(n)$-amortized time per symbol for $k=2$, where $\alpha(n)$ is the inverse Ackerman function.
+The algorithm requires exponential space and has an exponential time delay to produce the first symbol with respect to the order $n$, but produces the sequence practically in $O(1)$ amortized time per symbol for $k=2$.
 The first estimate on the mean discrepancy of DB sequences is obtained using this algorithm [LP24].

 Weight range DB sequences

-A weight-range DB sequence is a UC for the set $\mathbf{S}_k(n,w_1,w_2)$ which contains all $k$-ary strings of length $n$ within a specified weight range.
+A weight-range DB sequence is a UC for the set $\mathbf{S}_k(n,w_1,w_2)$ which contains all $k$-ary strings of length $n$ that have weight within the specified weight range $[w_1,w_2]$.
 The underlying graph $H$ is not necessarily regular; a random edge can be generated by applying a straightforward recurrence.

 DB sequences with forbidden $0^z$ substring

 A DB sequence with forbidden $0^z$ is a maximum length UC that does not contain $0^z$ as a substring.
-The set $\mathbf{S}_k(n,z)$, which contains all length-$n$ strings over $\{0,1, \ldots, k{-}1\}$ that do not contain any cyclic string with $0^z$ substring, admits such a UC [CEN+24].
+The set $\mathbf{S}_k(n,z)$, which contains all length-$n$ strings over $\{0,1, \ldots, k{-}1\}$ that do not contain any $0^z$ as a substring or in the wraparound, admits such a UC [CEN+24].
 The underlying graph $H$ is not necessarily regular; a random edge can be generated by applying a straightforward recurrence.

 The lexicographically smallest DB sequences with forbidden $0^z$ can be generated via a straightforward greedy algorithm [SWW16]; it can also be generated efficiently by concatenating the aperiodic prefixes of necklaces with no $0^z$ substring as they appear in lexicographic order [SWW16,GS18].
 More such sequences can be efficiently generated by applying cycle-joining [CEN+24].